vkayy/vkdb/README.md

 target_link_libraries(${PROJECT_NAME} vkdb)
 ```

+### Interface
-Then, simply include the database header (or the vq header), and you'll have access to the interface.
+Simply include the database header, and you'll have access to the database API.

 ```cpp
 #include <vkdb/database.h>